MrKelpy/CFMA/README.md

-The CFMC Stands for CurseForge Minecraft Modpack Installer, and is a blueprint-modpack installer.
+The CFMA Stands for CurseForge Modpack Architect, and is a blueprint-modpack installer.

 # Installation